Too-Many-Ideas/socialautonomies/README.md

 ![User Profile](/public/profile.png)
 *Track your subscription plan and usage limits in real-time*

-## 🍴 Fork & Use

-**Feel free to fork this repository and use it for your own projects!**

-1. Click the **"Fork"** button at the top of this repository
-2. Clone your forked version to your local machine
-3. Customize it to your needs
-4. Deploy your own version

 This project is open source under the MIT license - you're free to use, modify, and distribute it however you like.
+No limits imposed.

 ## Quick Start